Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

     comp1b1.text
     comp1b2.text

-are placed (by, on Linux, shell scripts "~/ucsd_p-trek/putcomp1a1", etc.) on "single-sided" floppy image XFER.ima along with the source code corresponding to sets 1A1, 1A2, etc. to be transferred to on (and run from, on the p-System) volumes COMP1A1:, COMP1A2:, etc. The library-creation script files:
+is placed (in turn, by shell script "~/ucsd_p-trek/putcomp1a1", etc., running on Linux) on the **single-sided** (160KB) "transfer" floppy image XFER.ima, along with the source code in set 1A1 (or 1A2, etc.), which is then scp'ed to D:\PCE on Windows, finally to be mounted on the p-System and transferred to volume COMP1A1: (COMP1A2:, etc.)

+The library-creation script files:

 ####
     lib3a.text